-The National Science Foundation will notify all proposers of the schedule for the oral presentations and provide further details as they become available.
-Presentations will likely be virtual pending agency guidance.
-Presentations should comply with these instructions and any additional instructions that the NSF may provide prior to the presentation.
-The date of the presentation will be approximately 2-4 weeks after the panel date and PIs will be notified accordingly.
+The National Science Foundation will notify each PI of the schedule and location for their oral presentation and provide further details as they become available.
+Presentations should comply with these instructions and any additional instructions that NSF may provide prior to the presentation.